-Most people know subwoofers, and most people imagine huge boxes with huge speakers and/or exotic tubing protruding from them when the term subwoofer is mentioned.
+Most people know subwoofers, and it used to be commonplace to imagine huge boxes with huge speakers and/or exotic tubing protruding from them when the term subwoofer is mentioned.
 It is a fact that to reproduce really deep bass sounds, a large construction is the easiest solution.
-This is formulated in “Hoffman's Iron Law”, which roughly spoken states that you can never pick more than two out of these three properties for a speaker cabinet:
+This is formulated in “Hoffman's Iron Law,” which roughly spoken states that one can never pick more than two out of these three properties for a speaker cabinet:

 In other words, the only way to get really deep bass from a really small loudspeaker, is to pump ridiculously large amounts of power into it.
 Every speaker builder thinks they can circumvent this law at some point and they try, and fail.
 I didn't think I could circumvent the law, I just accepted it and built a ridiculously small cabinet that produces a very satisfactory amount of bass, with an inevitable, but not prohibitive low efficiency.

 The goal was to have a truly portable 5.1 sound installation, when combining this contraption with two sets of small satellite speakers and a ghetto-blaster as center speaker.
 The smallest mainstream 5.1 sound systems commercially available still have a crummy subwoofer that is as portable as a desktop PC.
 There are some tiny high-end mini subwoofers but they are outrageously expensive.
 They rely on exotic custom-made drivers and amplifiers that can handle the insane power required to obey Hoffman's law.
 What I wanted is an affordable subwoofer made from readily available components, with included 5.1 decoder and front channel amplifier, that fits in a regular-size backpack.
 In other words, the whole system should not be larger than a small shoebox.
 This sounds impossible, but it proved possible with a bit of luck, skill, a healthy dose of engineering and a bit of compromising.